akimboio/akimbo-ios/README.md

 A collection of IOS classes,categories, and utility files that improves upon existing classes and improves development time drastically.
 These files are used internally for all akimbo IOS projects.

+# Examples

+Examples can be found in the examples directory, to see the examples just run the examples target in the ios simulator

+# Components

 ## AkimboDataStore

 Provides an interface for storing any sort of object that contains data that needs to be used at a later time.
 These data stores are used extensively throughout the akimbo core framework.